MSHNK1/JavaScript.info/README.md

 # Done tasks mentioned on JavaScript.info after each section.
-# The aim of re-reading the JavaScript book is to acknowledge some new details and see various topics from a new point of view after receiving some working experience.
+# The purpose of re-reading this JavaScript book is to explore new details and see various topics from new perspectives after receiving some working experience.